Understanding Form I-864, the Affidavit of Support

 • For a household size of 8: $67,687

 These figures are subject to change annually, reflecting adjustments in the Federal Poverty Guidelines.
 The financial sponsor must meet these income requirements to demonstrate their ability to support the intending immigrant.
-If the sponsor’s income is insufficient, assets may also be used.
+If the sponsor’s income is insufficient, the cash value of assets such as savings, stocks, bonds, or property can be used to meet the support income requirements, provided these assets can be converted into cash within one year without significant hardship.
 Alternatively, a joint sponsor who meets the income requirements can submit documentation as well.

 Household Size and Affidavit of Support

-Determining the household size is a critical step in calculating the minimum income requirement for the Affidavit of Support.
-The household size includes the financial sponsor, their spouse, and any unmarried children under the age of 21.
-Additionally, it encompasses any other individuals who are claimed as dependents on the financial sponsor’s federal income tax return.
+The household size is necessary to calculate the minimum income requirement for the Affidavit of Support.
+The household size includes the financial sponsor, their spouse, and any unmarried children under the age of 21 who appear on their taxes or are financially supported.
+Additionally, any other individuals who are claimed as dependents on the financial sponsor’s federal income tax return count as household members.

-The household size directly influences the minimum income requirement, which is based on the Federal Poverty Guidelines.
-The financial sponsor must meet this minimum income requirement to ensure they can adequately support the intending immigrant.
+The household size impacts the minimum income requirement, which is based on the Federal Poverty Guidelines.
+The financial sponsor must meet this minimum income requirement in order for the permanent residence to be approved.
 If the sponsor’s income does not meet the threshold, a joint sponsor who meets the requirements can assist in fulfilling this obligation.

 Exemptions from Submitting an Affidavit of Support